vkocaman/spark-nlp-for-healthcare-NER/README.md

-# Spark NLP For Healthcare NER
+# Spark NLP For Healthcare - Named Entity Recognition (NER)

 This repo contains tutorials and codes regarding an implementation of NER module in spark-nlp-for-healthcare-NER